• Skip to primary navigation

 Things to do in Don Det

-When you’ve finally arrived at Don Det, the main thing to do is kick back and relax.
-However, for the restless among us, relaxing in a hammock isn’t the only way you can spend your day in Si Phan Don.
+When you've finally arrived at Don Det, the main thing to do is kick back and relax.
+However, for the restless of us, relaxing in a hammock isn’t the only way you can spend your day in Si Phan Don.
 Here are a few highlights of the 4000 Islands.

 See the rare Irrawaddy Dolphins